learn-co-curriculum/phase-1-array-foreach-method/README.md

 helpfully-named function.

 Recall, however, that directly mutating objects is something that should be avoided in most cases.
-This is another good reason to use `forEach` sparingly.
+It's generally better to use the more expressive `map()` method for the use case above and save `forEach()` for cases where we aren't concerned about the return value.

 ## Conclusion